 The SSA considers cardiovascular impairments any impairments that:

-Such conditions may also result from one or more consequences of heart disease.
+Such conditions may also result from one or more consequences of heart disease

-Disorders and impairments of the veins and arteries are also included.
+Disorders and impairments of the veins and arteries are also included

-The SSA will analyse the full body of medical evidence when making these determinations.
+The SSA will analyze the full body of medical evidence when making these determinations.
 In some cases, many other bodily organs may be affected.
 The SSA will evaluate more than merely the heart.
 Again, the whole circulatory system may be affected.
 In some cases, only certain parts are affected.
 Proving a cardiovascular impairment can be a complex and time-consuming process.
 Many conditions may apply.

 What Heart Conditions Qualify For Disability?

-Listed impairments include
+Listed impairments include:

 Chronic heart failure